Damian89/xssfinder/README.md

 # XSS Finder

-Some simple helper scripts which I'm using frequently to find xss.
+Some simple tools which I'm using frequently to find XSS.
 Keep in mind: __Do not trust scripts only__!
-Sometimes the vulnerability is more complex and needs special treatment ;) This script won't find dom bases/dynamic xss!
+Sometimes the vulnerability is more complex and needs special treatment ;) Those scripts won't find dom bases/dynamic XSS!

+## Why another XSS Find Tool?

+Because most tools I tested did not find simple reflected XSS - that's why I hacked this script together.
+And it works... if you know how to use it.

 ## checkGivenParameters.py